jgraph/www.diagrams.net-source/doc/faq/import-diagram.md

 ## Import a diagram from your local device

+This method works when you have added shapes to the drawing canvas.

 1. Drag the diagram file into the drawing canvas.
 The diagram you just added will appear and be selected.
 2. Drag to reposition the imported diagram on the drawing canvas.

+If you try to drag and drop a file into a blank diagram, it will open that file instead adding the diagram contents to your current diagram.

 ## Related